emahuni/strapi-plugin-vitest/README.md

   - `vitest:test-app:console` - executes script to run the test application in console mode (only available with plugins)
   - `vitest:test-app:diag` - executes script to run the test application in start mode, but in a test environment to allow you to diagnose problems.
 See troubleshooting for more information.
   - `vitest:diag` - executes script to run your application in start mode, but in a test environment to allow you to diagnose problems.
 See troubleshooting for more information.
-  - `vitest:install-peers` - executes script to install required peer dependencies, just run it after every init.
+  - `vitest:peers-devDeps` - executes script to install required peer dependencies, just run it after every init.
 You can remove this script once you are done with it.
 - tells you important peer dependencies that you must install inorder to use the harness.

 ### Configuration